young-geng/EasyLM/docs/evaluation.md

   The supported tasks are listed in the [lm-eval-harness task table](https://github.com/EleutherAI/lm-evaluation-harness/blob/master/docs/task_table.md)
 * `shots`: the number of shots to use for the evaluation.
+* `batch_size`: the batch size to use for each http request.
+Too large a batch size may cause the request to time out.
+Default to 1.
 * `lm_client`: the configurations for LMClient.
 See [the LMClient documentation](serving.md) for more details.
 * `logger`: the configurations for the logger.
 See [the logger documentation](logger.md)